Blue Flame building lit white on anniversary of Aug. 3 shooting in honor of victims - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — El Paso fire crews are responding to a fire in east El Paso.
 The fire was reported at a home in the 1900 block of Pointe East Lane.
 Fire officials said no injuries were reported.
 An update at 4:55 p.m. stated the fire was...

+'We should honor them forever': El Pasoans remember those lost on Aug.
+3 at Healing Garden

+EL PASO, Texas (KFOX14) — It was a somber night at the Healing Garden inside Ascarate Park as El Pasoans marked the third anniversary of the Aug.
+3, 2019, Cielo Vista Walmart shooting.
+Family, friends, loved ones and community members made their way to the garden to pay their...

-El Paso artist to create new memorial for Aug.
-3 shooting victims at Ponder Park
+New memorial to honor victims of Aug.
+3 shooting could open next year at Ponder Park

 EL PASO, Texas (KFOX14/CBS4) — A new memorial to honor the lives lost during the August 3 shooting is one step closer to being built.
 Albert “Tino” Ortega the El Paso artist who is making this memorial come to life said it could be coming to Ponder Park on August 3, 2023.